Neural Common Neighbor with Completion for Link Prediction: Experiment

 \subsection{Scalability}

 We compare the inference time and GPU memory on ogbl-collab in Figure~\ref{fig:time}.
-Our strongest baseline BUDDY~\citep{Gsketch}'s code is not released so is not compared.
 NCN and NCNC have a \textbf{similar computation overhead to GAE}, as they both need to run MPNN only once.
 In contrast, SEAL, which reruns MPNN for each target link, takes $86$ times more time compared with NCN with a small batch size $2048$, and the disadvantage will be more significant with a larger batch size.
-To our surprise, Neo-GNN is even slower than SEAL, even if it only needs to run MPNN once.
-The reason is that it uses pairwise features that are much more complex and time-consuming than CN.
-We also conduct scalability comparison on other datasets and observe the same results (see Appendix~\ref{app:time}).
+Surprisingly, BUDDY and Neo-GNN are slower than NCN.
+The reason is that it uses pairwise features depending on high order neighbors that are much more time-consuming than common neighbor.
+NCN and NCNC also achieve low GPU memory consumption.
+We also conduct scalability comparisons on other datasets and observe the same results (see Appendix~\ref{app:time}).